 Is there anything you think younger healthcare professionals should know?
 “They should ask questions.
 They should never take anything for face value.
 They should understand what type of questions to ask.
 If they’re coming into something new, they always need to be oriented and speak up.”

 Any career advice for nurses just starting out?
 “You could be a nurse for 10 years but never have a specialty.
 Some nurses are geriatric but they’re not memory care.
 They need to understand what they’re getting into and how to maneuver when they’re there.
 What do you like, what did you like in your clinicals?
 That’s the direction you should take.
 Never limit yourself.”

-Interested in joining professionals like Brandee, Eliza and Felicia in America’s leading nurse recruitment network?
+Interested in joining professionals like Brandee, Eliza, and Felicia in America’s leading nurse recruitment network?
 We’ve always got great opportunities across the U.S.A.!
-Learn more about the benefits of working with CareerStaff here, or start searching for a new job now.
+Start searching for a new job now.